 Mark is a member of Husch Blackwell’s Healthcare, Life Sciences & Pharmaceuticals team.
 His legal knowledge and experience have guided many healthcare providers through government investigations and administrative appeals in addition to advising providers through complicated regulatory matters.
-Mark’s first exposure to healthcare regulatory matters was as an Assistant Attorney General of Texas when he was part of a team that prosecuted several psychiatric hospitals for violations of fraud and abuse laws.
-Subsequently, he was appointed Assistant Commissioner of the Texas Department of Human Services (now the Texas Department of Aging and Disability Services), where he supervised all long-term regulatory activities for Texas.
-In that capacity, he helped usher in the current regulatory framework over skilled nursing facilities.
+Mark’s first exposure to healthcare regulatory matters was as an assistant attorney general of Texas.
+He was part of a team that prosecuted several psychiatric hospitals for violations of fraud and abuse laws.
+Subsequently, he was appointed assistant commissioner of the Texas Department of Human Services (now the Texas Department of Aging and Disability Services), where he supervised all long-term regulatory activities for Texas.
+In that capacity, he helped usher in the current regulatory framework over skilled-nursing facilities.

-Mark’s engagements in the healthcare industry cover a broad range of issues, including mergers, transactional, regulatory representation and providing advice and opinions on such issues as Stark Law, the Anti-kickback Statute and state and federal False Claims Acts.
+Mark’s engagements in the healthcare industry cover a broad range of issues, including mergers, transactions, regulatory representation and advice and opinions on such issues as the Stark Law, the anti-kickback statute and state and federal False Claims Acts.
 His healthcare projects have included: